Finding My Group: Club Sports in Japan

 I have never played futsal before coming to Japan but once a month some work colleagues and I will rent a futsal pitch on the top of a roof near the Nagoya Station and play for a couple hours.
 It is really quite fun!
 Maybe considering trying out a new sport would be a nice change of pace.

 In conclusion sports in Japan won’t find you, you have to find them.
 Search the Internet for leagues, Facebook for any groups and your local international centers for any information.
 Good luck with your search and play hard!

 Some Final Thoughts:

 I do want to bring attention to an interesting point about Japanese sports that definitely took me by surprise.
 Depending on your league and skill level, there may be rules against having a certain number for foreigners on the team.
 In certain tournaments my basketball team is only allowed 2 foreign players on the roster, and 1 on the court at all times.
 This isn’t as common with other club sports, however the closer you get to the professional level the stricter the rules will be.
 Most professional sports teams have a restriction on the number of foreigners they can have on the roster.

 Each ward (kind of like a small county) within the main cities in Japan will all have a city sports center.
 This place will usually include a weight room with free weights and machines, cardio machines such as stationary bikes and treadmills, and even classes (usually for seniors).
-If you are travelling through or just moved to Japan and looking for a workout these city gyms are very cheap!
+If you are traveling through or just moved to Japan and looking for a workout these city gyms are very cheap!
 My local gym (Naka City Sports Center, Nagoya) costs 1600 yen for the month, or 200 yen per day.
 Please check out the official site for further information.